Adrian-Jablonski/python-excercises/Hero_RPG_V3_Pygame/readme.md

 ### 9. Hero Death:

 Upon hero death, you will lose most of your coins and all your inventory and equipment.

+### 10. Saving the Game:

+The game is auto saved when the user exits the game.